nsec/nsec-badge/esp32/components/off_the_addon/ota_README.md

 - Use `idf.py flash` for the conference firmware.
 This works like the default.
 - Use `parttool.py write_partition --partition-name=ota_0 --input
   build\nsec-ctf.bin` for the CTF.
-- No need to flash the CTF Addon, it will take care of it itself!
+- No need to flash the CTF Addon, it will take care of itself!
 - To load into the CTF Addon you need to use a test device, load the add-on firmware into `ota_0`, uncomment the line `storage_read_from_ota(0, flash);`, build, boot to load into external flash, uncomment the line, build, boot to